brianglass/anastasis/files/tuesday_matins.md

 **Theotokion.**

 <span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Blessed Forerunner, you were the kinsman of the pure Virgin who gave God a body.
-With her we honour you and we, who now walk within your holy place,<a href="#_ftn2" id="_ftnref2"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[2]</span></a> implore, Â‘Make us houses of the SpiritÂ’.</span>
+With her we honour you and we, who now walk within your holy place,<a href="#_ftn2" id="_ftnref2"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[2]</span></a> implore, ‘Make us houses of the Spirit’.</span>

 **Ode 3.
 The Irmos.**

-<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">Â“O God, husbandman of fair fruits and planter of good things, make my barren mind bring forth fruit.Â”</span>
+<span style="mso-bidi-font-size: 10.0pt; font-family: Book Antiqua">“O God, husbandman of fair fruits and planter of good things, make my barren mind bring forth fruit.”</span>

 **Troparia.**